 A performance of this play about solitary confinement written by Sarah Shourd, and accompanied by an engagement activity led by Amutabi Haines and Jihan McDonald, Friday, June 14, and Saturday, June 15, 2019.

-The spirit of this event is to collectively bearing witness and celebrate resilience.
+The spirit of this event was to collectively bear witness and celebrate resilience.
 Facilitators Amutabi Haines and Jihan McDonald opened the space with a grounding exercise and facilitated an engagement piece after the performance.

-This event is also be the San Francisco debut of a new graphic novel, Flying Kites: A Story of the 2013 California Prisoners Hunger Strike, co-created by Shourd and classmates in the Stanford Graphic Novel Project.
+This event was also the San Francisco debut of the graphic novel, Flying Kites: A Story of the 2013 California Prisoners Hunger Strike, co-created by Shourd and classmates in the Stanford Graphic Novel Project.

 Co-hosted by the Success Center and the Stanford Graphic Novel Project.
 The mission of the Success Center is to empower marginalized community members through education, employment, and art, so they may develop a positive self-image as well as a sense of hope and purpose for their future.

-The Stanford Graphic Novel Project is a twenty-week course at Stanford, designed to teach nonfiction research, visual storytelling, and long-form narrative structures to undergraduates through the collaborative creation of a graphic novel.
-All novels are based on real-life stories and events, this one being the 2013 California Prisoners Hunger Strike.
+The Stanford Graphic Novel Project is a twenty-week course at Stanford University, designed to teach nonfiction research, visual storytelling, and long-form narrative structures to undergraduates through the collaborative creation of a graphic novel.
+All novels are based on real-life stories and events.